tlswg/tls13-spec/draft-ietf-tls-tls13.md

 an attacker will not be able to make 0-RTT data appear to be 1-RTT data (because it is protected with different keys.)

+Protocols MUST NOT use 0-RTT data without a profile that defines its use.
+That profile needs to identify which messages or interactions are safe to use with 0-RTT.
+In addition, to avoid accidental misuse, implementations SHOULD NOT enable 0-RTT unless specifically requested.
+Special functions for 0-RTT data are RECOMMENDED to ensure that an application is always aware that it is sending or receiving data that might be replayed.

 The same warnings apply to any use of the early exporter secret.

 The remainder of this document provides a detailed description of TLS.